Egypt disqualifies top Islamists, Mubarak VP from vote

 “There is an attempt by the old Mubarak regime to hijack the last stage of this transitional period and reproduce the old system of governance.”

-Shater had described Suleiman’s last-minute decision to enter the race as an insult to the Egyptians who rose up against Mubarak.
-Suleiman says he is running to prevent Egypt from turning into a religious state.
+Shater had described Suleiman’s last minute decision to enter the race as an insult to the Egyptians who rose up against Mubarak.
+Suleiman says he is running to prevent Egypt turning into a religious state.

 The state news agency said Suleiman had been disqualified due to a shortfall in the number of registered supporters from whom his campaign had gathered signed petitions.